Safe and Digital Shopping Center

 3D wayfinding system revolutionizes the shopping experience in stationary retail

-The operators of the Finnish shopping center Sello in the city of Espoo improve customer service with a modern, touch-based 3D wayfinding solution by 3d-berlin.
+The operators of the Finnish shopping center Sello in the city of Espoo increase the customer-friendly service for their visitors with a modern, touch-based 3D wayfinding solution from 3d-Berlin.
 The kiosk software SiteKiosk used for this project, developed by PROVISIO, not only enables the integration of interactive digital signage applications, but also controls and monitors the entire system and integrates central services for building security and evacuation.

 The publicly accessible wayfinding systems provide information in four languages and are designed to help locate one's own location as well as stores or services in the shopping center.
 The three-dimensional display of the routes offers visitors a special shopping experience.
 In addition, pre-selected 3D graphic routes can be downloaded directly to the visitor's smartphone by simply scanning the QR code displayed on the screen.

 Especially for shopping centers that place a lot of emphasis on good customer service, an interactive digital signage solution is worthwhile because it offers visitors real added value and creates incentives to buy.

 However, this is only achieved if the kiosk software required for this purpose has the right on-board resources, i.e. comprehensive tools for visually appealing preparation of information.
 "SiteKiosk offers shopping centers the opportunity to provide information and services attractively in various display formats, such as video, web page, pop-up, animation, image or PDF" explains Martin Kurze.
 "Limited-time offers, routes and details about stores or brands can be included, as well as building floor plans or public transportation schedules."
 The 55 terminals are also connected to the shopping center's intranet and network and can be controlled via them.
 If there is a security problem, the kiosk system interrupts normal operation, automatically relays an alarm message and provides information for evacuation.